HOW TO DETERMINE THE ZONING OF PROPERTY

 7. Board of County Commissioners (BCC) Public Hearing

-The BCC considers the rezoning application and may deny, approve, or conditionally approve the applicant's request of a PD rezoning is reflected in a development order.
+The BCC considers the rezoning application and may deny, approve, or conditionally approve the applicant's request of a PD rezoning.
+The BCC's decision is reflected in a development order.

 8. Amendment to the Official Zoning Map & Recordation of the Development Order

 If the rezoning application is approved by the BCC, an ordinance effecting the change is executed by the BCC and forwarded to the Florida Department of State within 10 days from the decision date.
 Also, the development order associated with the rezoning is executed first by the applicant and subsequently by the BCC Chairman before it is forwarded to the Land Records for recording.

 The official zoning map is then revised to reflect the newly approved amendment.
 With the exception of PD zoning, which requires a two-step zoning process, all proposed development allowed by the zoning amendment must then proceed through the subdivision / site plan review process prior to the construction of improvements.

 Approval for PD zoning is obtained through a two-step process.
 Following the rezoning of the property and approval of the master development plan, the final development plan is reviewed and approved by the Development Services Director within 5 years thereafter, along with the recording of the associated developer’s commitment agreement.

 A master development plan shall be submitted concurrently with a PD rezoning application.